eclipse-oniro-mirrors/applications_app_samples/code/BasicFeature/Connectivity/Http/README.md

 1. This sample can only be run on standard-system devices that use the Rockchip RK3568 chip.

-2. This sample demonstrates the stage model, which supports only the SDK of API version 10 (SDK version: 4.0.6.2).
+2. This sample demonstrates the stage model, which supports only the SDK of API version 10 (SDK version: 4.0 Release).

-3. DevEco Studio 3.1 Canary1 (Build Version: 3.1.0.100) must be used.
+3. DevEco Studio 4.0 Release must be used.

 4. This sample requires network connection throughout the entire process.